NaomiOrlandi/axis_of_rotation/documentation_functions/preprocess_and_correction.md

 ## `normalization (img_stack,dark_stack,flat_stack)`

 This function computes the normalization of all the the images (tomographic projections) of a stack, using a stack of dark images and one of flat images.
 It returns the new stack or normalized images.
-The fuction used is the [neutompy.normalize_proj](https://neutompy-toolbox.readthedocs.io/en/latest/neutompy.preproc.preproc.html#normalize_proj), where the dose ROI and the crop ROI are not considered.
+The fuction used is the [neutompy.normalize_proj](https://neutompy-toolbox.readthedocs.io/en/latest/neutompy.preproc.preproc.html#normalize_proj), where the dose ROI and the crop ROI are not considered and logarithm is performed.

 **Parameters:**
 - **img_stack : ndarray**